Aliases for NMT2 Gene

 This gene encodes one of two N-myristoyltransferase proteins.
 N-terminal myristoylation is a lipid modification that is involved in regulating the function and localization of signaling proteins.
 The encoded protein catalyzes the addition of a myristoyl group to the N-terminal glycine residue of many signaling proteins, including the human immunodeficiency virus type 1 (HIV-1) proteins, Gag and Nef.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for NMT2 Gene

 NMT2 (N-Myristoyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include glycylpeptide N-tetradecanoyltransferase activity.
+Diseases associated with NMT2 include Human Immunodeficiency Virus Type 1.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
+Gene Ontology (GO) annotations related to this gene include glycylpeptide N-tetradecanoyltransferase activity.
 An important paralog of this gene is NMT1.

 Adds a myristoyl group to the N-terminal glycine residue of certain cellular and viral proteins.